 (Left: un-polarized.
 Right: polarized.)

 Of course, some situations would still look better if you had an assistant with a “scrim on a stick” to actually bring shade to your subject’s faces.
-Unfortunately that just isn’t always possible, so a polarizer will still come in handy for more journalistic style wedding / event photographers in those “Hey can you take our picture?” type rapid-fire scenarios, whether at high-noon or early / late in the day.
+Unfortunately that just isn’t always possible, which is why a polarizer will still come in handy for more journalistic style wedding / event photographers in those “Hey can you take our picture?” type rapid-fire scenarios, whether at high-noon or early / late in the day.

-Using A Circular POlarizer For Aerial Photography
+Using A Circular Polarizer For Aerial Photography

 Huntington Beach Air Show, California, 2017